Slow Cooker Jalapeño Popper Dip

 If you happen to love jalapeño poppers as much as we do, here are a few other takes on the jalapeño popper, reimagined into new recipes you must try!

-Slow Cooker Jalapeño Dip
+- Slow Cooker

 Ingredients

-- 3 packages cream cheese (8oz each) softened
+- 3 packages cream cheese 8oz each softened

 - 12 oz apricot preserves

-- 1/2 pound jalapeno peppers diced (ribs and seeds removed)
+- 1/2 pound jalapeño peppers diced ribs and seeds removed

 - 1 cup shredded sharp cheddar cheese